 They wanted their dogs to obey but do so with heart.
 So dog owners and enthusiasts alike were stuck in limbo, until a better option arrived.
 Today it's called balanced training.

 I lie somewhere in the middle of those two extremes.
-I want you and your dog to have a great relationship!
+I want you and your dog to have a great relationship and have fun training!
 But I also want them to be a safe and enjoyable dog to live with.

 However, as I said before, this is the real world....

 Sometimes your dog is going to do things that are dangerous, or that cost you a lot of money or stress.